 Is Shed Hunting Illegal?

-As is the case with any hunting activity, it’s so important to follow all laws and regulations in place when it comes to shed collecting.
+As is the case with any outdoor activity, it’s so important to follow all laws and regulations in place when it comes to shed collecting.
 Generally, shed collecting is fully legal in the United States with one big exception.
 West Virginia is currently the only state where shed collection is illegal.
 The West Virginia Division of Natural Resources makes it clear that both removal and possession of shed elk antlers are prohibited by West Virginia State Code.

 Yes, you’re generally in the clear as long as you’re collecting antlers outside of West Virginia.
 However, various states and parks have measures in place that limit where and when you can collect antlers.
-It is essential to pay attention to any state rules that may be in place regarding the specifics of how, when and where you’re able to legally hunting horns in order to help local preservation efforts.
-Here’s a rundown of some states that have pretty specific rules in place regarding hunting horns:
+It is essential to pay attention to any state rules that may be in place regarding the specifics of how, when and where you’re able to legally searching for horns in order to help local preservation efforts.
+Here’s a rundown of some states that have pretty specific rules in place regarding searching horns:

 - Colorado forbids shed collecting from Jan.
 1 to April 30 in any area west of the state’s I-25.
 Restrictions to protect wildlife in the Gunnison Basin were introduced in 2018.